Friday 20 April 2018

 Christmas came and except for the ceremonial Mass, the solemn and wearisome Christmas congratulations from neighbors and servants, and the new dresses everyone put on, there were no special festivities, though the calm frost of minus twenty degrees Réaumur, the dazzling sunshine by day, and the starlight of the winter nights seemed to call for some special celebration of the season.

-The Rankine scale is identical to the Fahrenheit, except that it avoids negative numbers by initializing at absolute zero (-459.67 °F).
+The Rankine scale is identical to the Fahrenheit, except it avoids negative numbers by initializing at absolute zero (-459.67 °F).
 You encounter it from time to time in engineering literature.
 Its name honors William John Macquorn Rankine (1820-1872), who also left us the following comments regarding those newfangled metric units he strove to avoid:

 Some talk of millimetres, and some of kilogrammes,